wilhelm-lab/PROSPECT/README.md

 ## Features

 * Access to a large annotated Mass Spectrometry dataset.
-* Utilities for reading, filtering, and splitting data.
+* Utilities for downloading and splitting data.

 ## Installation